IvanHalen86/Arduino_Matlab_Communication/README.md

 # Arduino_Matlab_Communication
-Condes to make communicate arduino and matlab
+Condes to allow arduino and matlab communication